 To store user defined prototypes for easy re-use, the best method is to make a TBX holding just the prototypes (and any necessary user attributes).
 Place this file in the Templates folder.
 From there the document can easily be opened to copy across individual prototype notes.
 Note however, that if the prototype uses any user attributes these must exist in the file to which the note is being copied (the built-in prototypes use only system attributes in their customisation).

-From v5.10.0, adding a built-in Template will cause this container to be added, in order to hold the HTML Template prototype needed for the templates.
+Adding a built-in Template will cause this container to be added, in order to hold the HTML Template prototype needed for the templates.